There are a multitude of Everesting blogs and a selection of quotes alone are enough to put you off, or at the very least, think again.

 - Andy van Bergen and HELLS 500, for turning this into a verifiable and recognisable challenge.

-- Kev Mellalieu, who played a legendary supporting role on both Mynydd Graean and the Cime de la Bonette.
+- Kev Mellalieu, who played a legendary supporting role supporting me on Mynydd Graean, the Cime de la Bonette and Stwlan Dam.

 - Jimi & Janine of Two Tyred Tours (bespoke European cycling tours) who provided their vehicle for base camp and helped make the entire Bonette Everesting possible.